 The Spanish Economic Association and its Education Committee are pleased to announce that the 2nd SAEe PhD School in Economics will take place on December 15th, 2021 at the University of Barcelona School of Economics.
 The lectures will be given by Stephen Hansen (Imperial College Business School) and David Rossell (Universitat Pompeu Fabra) on the topic

 The number of available places is limited.
-Applicants must submit their academic CV (which should include contact details of academic advisors or sponsors) by September 6th to email@example.com.
+Applicants must submit their academic CV (which should include contact details of academic advisors or sponsors) by September 6th, 2021 to firstname.lastname@example.org.

 Admission to the school will be based on academic merit.
 Applicants with a paper accepted to be presented at SAEe will be given priority.
 Participants in the School must register to the SAEe conference.
 The Spanish Economic Association will award 20 fellowships for students participating in the school.
 The fellowships will cover the registration fees for the selected candidates.
-Admission to the school and awarded fellowships will be announced on September 15th, at the same time as decisions on submissions to the Simposio are made public.
+Admission to the school and awarded fellowships will be announced on October 15th, at the same time as decisions on submissions to the Simposio are made public.

 A short description of the program follows: